 Some might argue that this is nothing more than a mathematical oddity.
-But there is another fact that adds importance: Mathematicians and computer scientists have determined that it is impossible to establish an efficient formula for factoring large numbers into primes.
+But there is another fact that adds importance: Mathematicians and computer scientists have determined that:

 That being said, there are ways of factoring large numbers into primes, but if we try to do it with a 200-digit number, or an even bigger 500-digit number, applying the same algorithms, we would use to factor a 7-digit number, the world’s most advanced supercomputers would take an absurd amount of time to finish calculating the building blocks of the number – or the Primes.
 Just to give you an idea of the scale: Factoring a 500 digit number into its primes could take as long as the formation of the planet and for extremely large numbers, the factoring process could take longer than the age of the universe itself.

 As we are able to establish, the functional limit to the size of the numbers we are able to factor into primes is limited.
 This fact however, is vital to modern computer security.
 Now, looking at the above problem from the perspective of computer security, we understand that there is a great interest to solve the problem, and being able to factor large number into primes in reasonable time.